brucou/slim/README.md

 # Final note
 After using and working with state machine for the past four years, I believe I am reaching a satisfying API and process.
 The idea is really to avoid unnecessary complexity.
 I am however interested in hearing your comment, and suggestions together with use cases that you believe are not satisfactorily addressed -> post an issue in the project directory.

-I am trying to get the `slim` package name instead of `slim`.
-Let's see how that goes.